York Street gardens will close at 3 p.m. on Thursday, June 1 for a concert.

-Steppe regions are semi-arid, cold winter areas of the world in Eurasia, South Africa, and South America and are strikingly similar in climate and vegetation to Colorado’s eastern plains and west slope sagebrush valleys.
-In Colorado, these regions are habitat for the rare species studied by the Gardens’ Research and Conservation Department, and abroad, the steppes are the focus of horticultural curators’ search for hardy, drought-resistant plant species.
-The Science Pyramid will provide an interactive space to highlight the scientific work that is the foundation of Denver Botanic Gardens.
+Steppe regions are semi-arid, cold-winter areas of the world in North America, Eurasia, South Africa and South America.
+In Colorado, these shortgrass prairies and sagebrush valleys are habitat for the rare species studied by the Gardens’ Research and Conservation Department.
+Abroad, the steppes are the focus of horticultural curators’ search for hardy, drought-resistant plant species.